th2-net/th2-read-csv/README.md

 ```

 + logDirectory - the directory to watch CSV files
-+ aliases - the mapping between alias and files parameters that correspond to that alias
++ aliases - the mapping between alias and files parameters that correspond to that alias.
-    + nameRegexp - regular expressions that is to match the file to read;
+    + nameRegexp - regular expressions that is to match the file to read. **The files that matches the alias by the regexp will be read one by one**;
     + delimiter - the delimiter to use during CSV parsing.
 By default, it is `,`;
     + header - the list of headers to use for this file.
 If this parameters is not specified the first record from the file will be used as a header.
 + common - the common configuration for read core.
 Please found the description [here](https://github.com/th2-net/th2-read-file-common-core/blob/master/README.md#configuration).
   NOTE: the fields with `Duration` type should be described in the following format `PT<number><time unit>`.
   Supported time units (**H** - hours,**M** - minutes,**S** - seconds).
 E.g. PT5S - 5 seconds, PT5M - 5 minutes, PT0.001S - 1 millisecond
 + pullingInterval - how often the directory will be checked for updates after not updates is received;
++ validateContent - enables content validation.
+  The content size (number of columns) should match the header size (either defined in the configuration or read from file).
+  Otherwise, an error will be reported and reading for the stream ID which caused the error will be stopped.
+  The default value is `true`;
++ validateOnlyExtraData - disables validation when the content size is less than the header size (probably some columns were not set on purpose).
+  Works only with `validateContent` set to `true`.
+The default value is `false`

 ## Changes